bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <br><br>

 I'm an early-stage researcher passionate about unraveling environmental pollution through advanced biotechnological approaches.
-With a **Master's in Biotechnology** (Distinction, CGPA: 8.75/10) from Amity University, I specialise in:
+With a **Master's in Biotechnology** (Distinction, CGPA: 8.75/10) from <a href="https://amity.edu/">Amity University Uttar Pradesh</a>, I specialise in:

 - Advanced analytical techniques
 - Environmental risk assessments